denali-js/core/README.md

 ```

 You can use the `server` command to run your API locally in development mode.
-The API server will automatically restart when you change make a change:
+The API server will automatically restart when you make a change:

 ```sh
 $ denali server